• Library databases

 4. Web of Science: Digital Object Identifier (DOI) search

-Article.
 DOIs can be searched from the basic or advanced search (field tag DO=).
 In Web of Science, it is not necessary to include a Boolean OR between DOIs when searching.
 You can simply copy and paste a list of DOIs into the search box.
 Depending on the number of special characters in the DOI, you can copy and paste up to 5000 DOIs.
+Examples:

 6. Digital object identifier